shamim1258/Shamim/Technology/Python/functions.md

 ### Miscellaneous
   -  `eval()`&emsp;- Evaluates a Python expression.
   -  `len()`&emsp;- Returns the length of an object.
+  -  `sorted()`
+     -  It sorts the given iterable default type is ascending.
+     -  Syntax `sorted(iterable, key=None, reverse=False)` where key and reverse are keyword arguments and reverse=False for ascending and reverse=True is decending.
+     -  This does not workon on original object it first copies the object and than sort the copied one.
+     -  This returns a list.
+     -  This uses sort algorithm called 'TimSort'
   -  `filter()`
      -  Syntax `filter (function, iterable)`
      -  Takes input as list, tuple, set or container of iterator.